acend/kubernetes-basics-training/content/en/docs/02/_index.md

 The page now displays a link **Display token**.
 Click it and copy the command under **Log in with this token**.

-Now paste the copied command in your shell.
+Now paste the copied command on the command line.

 ### Verify login